jeffshumphreys/filmcab/simplified/doc/Tools-I'm-Using.md

     * fsutil behavior set SymlinkEvaluation L2L:1 R2R:1 L2R:1 R2L:1 (_I want to move stuff off of spindles for space saving, but leave a link that MX Player can follow_)
 * Everything (1.4.1.1005)      (_Fast!_)
 * Advanced Renamer 3.91        (_Used to get crazy on cleanin' up mass names of episodes from their downloaded torrent names_)
+* MakeMKV 1.17.6               (_If you have all the DVD files on disk (not a mounted ISO), it splits it into episodes and chapters.
+WARNING:Has virus, Defender blocked._)
 #### Video Play

 * ~~VLC 3.0.20~~                 (_latest always.
 Can't use well on firetv.
 Uses it's own codecs so not always up to date._)